 Thinking about starting a Good News Club®?
-Please call our Chapter at 760-410-8484 or email: firstname.lastname@example.org.
+Call us at 760-655-9716 or email: firstname.lastname@example.org.
 We’ll help you get started!

 • Start by meeting together regularly to pray for the children in the school where you would like to have a Good News Club.
 Pray for their families.
 Pray for the principal and teachers.

 • Find out if the school has a Moms In Prayer International™.
 Contact them about praying for a GNC™. http://www.momsinprayer.org – then go to “Groups”, then “Find a Group”).

 • Enlist prayer support from your church, small groups, Sunday school classes, friends and families.

 2. Spread the word

-- Show a short informational video by following this link or copying and pasting to share in emails.
+• Show a short informational video by following this link or copying and pasting to share in emails.

-- Keep your eyes open for those who have an interest in reaching the kids in the public schools.
+• Keep your eyes open for those who have an interest in reaching the kids in the public schools.
 Let everyone know that you are scouting for helpers.
 Put an announcement in your church bulletin.
-Forward this link in emails: http://cefnorthsandiego.com/gnc/
+Forward this link in emails: https://cefnorthsandiego.com/gnc/

-- We’ll be happy to come to your church or small group and present the ministry of Good News Clubs.
+• We’ll be happy to come to your church or small group and present the ministry of Good News Clubs.
 Just let us know when and where by clicking here.

 • Arrange a visit with us to observe a Good News Club in progress (click here to contact us).

 3. Form a team

 • Helpers are needed to take attendance and keep records, lead the songs, lead games, teach the memory verse, tell the missionary story, and help with snacks.

 • Decide on a day of the week for the club when everyone is available.
 Check the school’s weekly schedule for release times each day.

 5. Provide information for Facility Request

 • Our CEF office takes care of contacting the school district and submitting facility requests.

 • CEF provides the liability insurance, which all school districts require.

 • School districts typically require 3-4 weeks for the entire approval process.

 6. Announce the club (Permission slips)

 • CEF takes care of getting approval for paper or electronic flyers to be distributed through the school.
 This usually takes a few extra days.
 Flyers include a parental permission form that each child must bring to the club.

-- Each club is responsible for making any needed paper photocopies of flyers.
+• Each club is responsible for making any needed paper photocopies of flyers.
 Most schools have started using e-flyers only.
 Paper flyers need to be provided at the club for children arriving (with parents) without a permission slip, for children asking questions about GNC as they pass by, and for children who want to invite their friends.

 • Every child in the club must have a hard copy of the permission slip filled out and signed by the parent.

-- If the flyers are slow in getting approved by the district, but the room has been approved and the first club day is coming up, you can do the following to advertise your club: Contact families from last year and ask them to spread the word; hand out announcements on the sidewalk near the school; hold a sign with date, time and room number (get school permission first!).
+• If the flyers are slow in getting approved by the district, but the room has been approved and the first club day is coming up, you can do the following to advertise your club: Contact families from last year and ask them to spread the word; hand out announcements on the sidewalk near the school; hold a sign with date, time and room number (get school permission first!).